 If your event will include volunteers, please visit the Volunteer Selection Process (VSP) site to learn more about the process.

 The following information outlines policies and risk management options.

 Incident Report Form (also known as an Injury/Property Damage Report Form)

 Accidents involving personal bodily injury or property damage that may give rise to a claim should be reported immediately.
 A copy of the Incident Report Form should be given to the Office of Risk Management and Insurance as soon as possible, with a copy of the local police or investigator’s report if available.
 Please view MSU's Accident Reporting Procedures for MSU employees, or click here for non-MSU employees: Injury/Property Damage Report

 Use of 12- and 15-passenger vans is prohibited.
 More information on vehicle restrictions can be found in the MSU Manual of Business Procedures.

 Drivers transporting youth on behalf of MSU must be 21 years of age or older.
 Verification of a valid driver’s license and current liability insurance is required for any adult driver.

 Insurance Coverage Information

 It is important to understand the types of insurance coverage that is available and which insurance is appropriate in various situations.
+You can find more detailed information at the Office of Risk Management and Insurance.
 The two basic types of insurance that exist are: